SillyTavern/SillyTavern-Docs/Usage/Core Concepts/CFG.md

 ### But...

 These are just **loose guidelines** from experience with one specific character format.
 There are many other ways to create prompts that you should experiment with.
-Feel free to share your thoughts to other users!
+Feel free to share your thoughts with other users!

 ### Guidance Scale